 For this post we will not me making any of the above specialties as that will be reserved for later posts, we will be making the most basic ones instead.
 This recipe I guess is one of the most common ones at it’s easy to make and you don’t need some special rice flour to make, all-purpose flour is the only flour we need.
 For this recipe you make them plain or you can have several topping like salted duck egg or slices of cheese.

 - Mix all dry ingredients in a bowl, set aside

-- Beat eggs using a hand mixer then combine all wet ingredients.
+- Beat eggs whites using a hand mixer until really fluffy, fold in the yolks and all wet ingredients.

 - Fold dry mixture into the egg mixture and once even in consistency pour into lightly greased moulds (i.e. ramekin, muffin pan or puto moulds) ⅔ full.
 If using salted duck eggs place them on top.

 - Place in steamer and steam for 20-30 minutes or until toothpick inserted in the centre comes out clean.
 Time will depend on how big your put is.

 - Place slices of cheese on top right after the puto is cooked.